 But there’s a lot more to Pittsburgh than its strong and steady real estate market.
 From plentiful shopping areas, amazing restaurants, and outstanding views of the Allegheny, Monongahela, and Ohio Rivers, many people find the city the perfect place to call home.

-Here’s a closer look at why Pittsburgh is a smart investment for rental property investors in 2020.
+Here’s a closer look at why Pittsburgh could be an attractive investment for rental property investors in 2021.

 Although there’s been a decline in recent years, the population of Pittsburgh is the most stable it’s been in almost a century, according to the Pittsburgh Post-Gazette.